-, 1 6 Benefit Description You pay • After the calendar year deductible Note: The calendar year deductible We say "(No deduc e applies to almost all benefits in tl tible)" when it does not apply. nis Section.
-Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: PPO: Nothing (No deductible) Non-PPO: Only the difference PPO: Nothing (No deductible) Non-PPO: Only the difference All medically necessary physician services and suppliesRelated hospital services between our allowance and the billed amount (No deductible) between our allowance and the billed amount (No deductible) Note: Services received after 72 hours are considered the same as any other illness and regular Plan benefits will apply.
-Medical emergency High Option Standard Option Medical emergencies are considered the same as any other illness and regular Plan benefits apply.
-Regular Plan benefits apply Regular Plan benefits apply Ambulance High Option Standard Option For accidental injury only - PPO: Nothing (No deductible) PPO: Nothing (No deductible) Professional ambulance service, including medically necessary air ambulance • We pay 100% when services are rendered within 72 hours of your accidental injury.
-Non-PPO: Only the difference between our allowance and the billed amount (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible) Note: See 5(c) for non-emergency service.
+Benefit Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply. nis Section.
+Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: All medically necessary physician services and supplies Related hospital services Note: Services received after 72 hours are considered the same as any other illness and regular Plan benefits will apply.
+Medical emergency PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible) High Option PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible) Standard Option Medical emergencies are considered the same as any other illness and regular Plan benefits apply.
+Regular Plan benefits apply Regular Plan benefits apply Ambulance High Option Standard Option For accidental injury only - PPO: Nothing (No deductible) PPO: Nothing (No deductible) Professional ambulance service, including medically necessary air ambulanceWe pay 100% when services are rendered within 72 hours of your accidental injury.
+Non-PPO: Only the difference between our allowance and the billed amount (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible)